-The purpose of this report is to inform Council of the Treasury Management activity undertaken during the first half of 2023/24 and the forecast activity for the second half of 2023/24 in accordance with the Treasury Management and Annual Investment Strategy approved in February 2023.
+The purpose of this report is to inform members of the Audit Committee, and subsequently Council, of the Treasury Management activity undertaken during the first half of 2023/24 and the forecast activity for the second half of 2023/24 in accordance with the Treasury Management and Annual Investment Strategy approved by Council on 21 February 2023.
 It also provides an update to the Treasury and Prudential Indicators for 2023/24.